FormulaMonks/fe-exercise/README.md

 ## Process

-1. Fork this repository into your account and work there.
+1. Copy this repository into your account without forking.
+Step-by-step:
-2. Make your repo private
+   1. [Create a new private repository](https://github.com/new) on GitHub under your name;
+   2. Clone the repository: `git clone git@github.com:Theorem/fe-exercise.git`;
+   3. Change the remote URL of the cloned repository: `git remote set-url origin git@github.com:YOUR/PATH.git`;
+   4. Push: `git push --all origin`.
-3. Add the following collaborators to your repo:
+2. Add the following collaborators to your repo:
    - `brettdewoody`
    - `jordanpapaleo`
    - `denis-sokolov`
    - `mentos`
-4. Commit changes on the `main` branch or on new branches, whichever you prefer.
+3. Commit changes on the `main` branch or on new branches, whichever you prefer.
-5. Deploy your project so it's publicly available on the web.
+4. Deploy your project so it's publicly available on the web.
 One option is [Netlify](https://www.netlify.com/), but many other options exist.
-6. Let us know if you have any questions, and when you're finished with the project, in the designated Slack channel.
+5. Let us know if you have any questions, and when you're finished with the project, in the designated Slack channel.

 You can change any existing code or dependencies.
 Ideally add a brief explanation why.